The Register of Overseas Entities (ROE) maintained by Companies House in Cardiff commenced on 1 August 2022.

 A registration of an overseas entity in ROE will not remove any duty on the overseas entity should they be required to register in the RCI.

 When RCI and ROE were initially in policy development the view of both the Scottish Government and the UK Government was that double reporting should be avoided where possible.
-Our current understanding is that this has not changed and that the Scottish Government will consider the extent of duplication once the new ROE is operational and then decide whether it is appropriate to amend the RCI regulations.
+Our current understanding is that this has not changed and that the Scottish Government will consider the extent of duplication once the new ROE has had time to embed and then decide whether it is appropriate to amend the RCI regulations.